Add YOUR Family To This Page

 In the 1870s, Beaver Falls was home to a Chinatown and had up to 225 Chinese residents, brought in to work at Beaver Falls Cutlery Company.

-There is MUCH more to discover about Beaver Falls, Pennsylvania, USA.
-Read on!
+Explore even more about Beaver Falls, Pennsylvania, USA.
+Keep reading!

 Beaver Falls Nostalgia: Vintage Photos, Ads, and Postcards